American Bulldog Breed Standard

 Serious Fault: Long and fuzzy coats.

-Disqualification: Any Blue Color in Scott/Standard type or Solid Blue in
+Color Disqualification: Merle, Any Blue Color in Scott/Standard type or Solid Blue in Johnson/Bully type.

 Blindness or deafness.